Korean Sentence Structure: The Practical Guide to Word Order Patterns, Particles and Practice

-As a Korean language learner, you’re probably working towards making some of these yourself.
+As a Korean language learner, you’re constantly working towards making your own sentences properly.

 Well, it’s time to level up your power to do so.